 Let’s say your order is due to a retailer on Wednesday by noon and you’re operating under a Customer Pick-up (CPU) or collect shipping agreement.
 The retailer sends one of their trucks to your facility on Monday, often with little to no advanced notice.
 If your orders are not ready or incomplete, their trucks will not wait for you to adjust.
 Instead they’ll work you back into their schedule and send another truck when they can, probably later that week.

 Unfortunately, your due date is still Wednesday but the driver can’t come back until, let’s say, Thursday.
 Your order is now non-compliant with supplier compliance requirements and you are penalized with a lower performance score and/or a chargeback fee.

 Production schedules are built around SKUs, not customers.
 So, when a CPU customer demands their product early, the entire production schedule – not just for that customer, but for all SKUs needs to adjust to accommodate.
 If a truck shows up a day late, shipping must restock and potentially find storage for product that should have moved.
 Too many of these instances can cause production delays.

 Remember; when you choose a CPU or collect shipping arrangement, you hand over control to the retailer.
 They send drivers when its most convenient and cost-effective for them, not when it’s best for you.

-Walmart OTIF and Collect Shipping
+Walmart OTIF and Retail Shipping Requirements